dgaydukov/cert-aws/sa/files/sa.md

 MH provides rich web experience to migrate on-premise IT resources to aws.
 You can view/group existing resources & track migration progress.
 SMS, DMS, CloudEndure Migration integrated & automatically report status to MH.
 You can export data from ADS, analyze it, and import server grouped as apps.
 Home region - before start using MH you have to choose home region from setting page, where you would store discovery/planing/tracking data.
 Once set you can't change it, yet you can migrate into any available region.
 You can import server details from ADS where it stored in data repository in encrypted format.
-EC2 instance recommendations - feature of MH that can based on data of CPU, memory use suggest least expensive ec2 instance to use.
+EC2 instance recommendations - feature of MH that can based on data of CPU & memory use suggest least expensive ec2 instance to use.